keanedp/clj-woothee/README.md

 # clj-woothee

-Project Woothee is multi-language user-agent string parser.
+Project Woothee is a multi-language user-agent string parser.

 You can try it on demo site: http://woothee.github.io/